 This discussion is about placing a bit pattern of unusual length into an output stream (or extracting it from an input stream) — which is just a little bit trickier.
 That is to say, we address the question of how to pack pits into an output stream when they don't fit neatly within common byte-sized data types like chars and ints?

-Imagine you have a ten-bit unsigned integer, P', and an eight-bit character, C', that you want to insert into an outgoing bit-stream in Java.
+Imagine you have a ten-bit unsigned integer, P', and an eight-bit character, C', that you want to insert into an outgoing bit-stream in Java (as you might do, for example, when implementing an LZ78 data compressor).
 We picture the corresponding bit patterns for these as follows:

 P' = pppppppppp C' = cccccccc